By: Shayne Prinsloo

 Quick Pro Tips

-• Two-fly logic: Point fly heavier; tag fly slimmer.
+- Two-fly logic: point fly heavier; tag fly slimmer.

-• Euro days: Tight line, bead swaps (2.5–4.0 mm), control the vertical lane.
+- Euro days: tight line, bead swaps from 2.5–4.0mm and control the vertical lane.

 FAQs